geobakery/GeospatialAnalyzer/README.development.md

 ## Prerequisites

 You need `node.js` v16 or higher installed on your machine.
-For example, you can run following [guide](https://learn.microsoft.com/de-de/windows/dev-environment/javascript/nodejs-on-windows) for windows.
+For example, you can run the following [guide](https://learn.microsoft.com/de-de/windows/dev-environment/javascript/nodejs-on-windows) for windows.
 You also need `pnpm` as package manager.
-Check the [installation guide](https://pnpm.io/installation).
+Check out the [installation guide](https://pnpm.io/installation).
 You need a database connection, as described in the section after next.
 If you want to use docker to run this project, you need an installed and _running_ docker service.
 More Information can be found [some sections below](#docker).

 ## Configuration

 The project uses the `.env`, respectively the `env.dev` file for configuring your instance.
-For local development, use the `env.dev` (added to `.gitignore` by default), which overwrites the default config params.
+For local development, use the `env.dev` (added to `.gitignore` by default), which overwrites the default configuration params.

-Additional you need to create a `topic.json` file to set your specific topic data.
+Additionally you need to create a `topic.json` file to set your specific topic data.
 Have a look at `topic-example.json` for an example.
 The topic.json is added to the `.gitignore` to save your personal data conventions.

+Optionally you can set a `swagger-descprition.md` to be shown on your Swagger OpenAPI page.
+If you don't want to create your own, the example swagger description markdown file will be used to generate it.

 ## Database

-You need an accessible database connection for querying the testdata.
-For the first version, a Postgres (v15) database with PostGIS extension is used.
+You need an accessible database connection for querying the test data.
+For the first version, a Postgres (v15) database with the PostGIS extension is used.
 Sample data is stored in the `sql\data` dump and must be imported into your local database for testing.
-The database itself can be set up by three different approaches:
+The database itself can be set up using three different approaches:

-- Set up a database by your own.
-Follow one of Step-By-Step tutorials for the initial configuration.
+- Set up a database on your own.
+Follow one of the step-by-step tutorials for the initial configuration.
   - Please ensure that the database is accessible by your host.
-Do not forget to add needed params to the `postgresql.conf` and `pg_hba.conf`
+Do not forget to add needed params to `postgresql.conf` and `pg_hba.conf`
-  - Do also not forget to install the PostGIS extension:
+  - Do not forget to install the PostGIS extension:
     ```
     create extension postgis;
     ```